 Extremely safe to use, they’re designed to be kept inside your tent.
 There are two main types: combustion tent heaters and electric tent heaters.
 As they are meant to work in a small, fragile space, once again safety is the main factor here.
 Even with all the safety features in place, they still manage to keep you toasty through the coldest nights spent camping.

 Heating, just like cooling, is the key to a home climate center that you can be proud of.
 Being too cold is just as much of a nuisance as being too warm, and with just two appliances, you’re able to effectively combat both those things.
+There are of course many different types of portable heaters you can choose from depending on your needs.
+Outdoor patio heaters are very popular heaters or you can also just go with a portable propane heater if you want something different.

 And that’s not all.
 Temperature is just one factor in staying comfortable and happy.
 In fact, there are factors that contribute to something even more important – your health.
 As an example, let’s talk about air purifiers.

-Clean air for a healthy set of lungs
+Clean Air for a Healthy Set of Lungs

 Clean air is something that is not talked about nearly enough.
 Every single day, we inhale harmful substances that chip away at our immune systems little by little.
 If you live out in the country, you’re relatively free of some of the chemicals that city folk have to live with… but what about allergies?
 Pollen, dust, and mold exist everywhere, be it the city or country.